KevinWorkman/HappyCoding/tutorials/java/_posts/2017-03-14-inheritance.md

 ArrayList<String> nameList = new ArrayList<String>();
 ```

-Specifically, you probably know that the `<String>` part tells the computer what types of objects will be inside the `ArrayList`, which allows the `get()` function to return the correct type of value and the `set()` function to accept the correct type of parameter.
+Specifically, you probably know that the `<String>` part tells the computer what types of objects will be inside the `ArrayList`, which lets the `get()` function return the correct type of value and the `set()` function to accept the correct type of parameter.

 This `< >` angle bracket notation is called **generics**, and you can use it along with inheritance to write more generalized code.